Kakawin Sutasoma

 Kakawin Sutasoma is an Old Javanese poem in poetic meters (kakawin or kavya).
-It is the source of the motto of Indonesia, Bhinneka Tunggal Ika, which is usually translated as Unity in Diversity, although literally it means '(Although) in pieces, yet One'.
+It is the source of the motto of Indonesia, Bhinneka Tunggal Ika, which is usually translated as Unity in Diversity, although it means '(Although) in pieces, yet One'.
 It is not without reason that the motto was taken from this kakawin as the kakawin teaches religious tolerance, specifically between the Hindu and Buddhist religions.

 The Kakawin tells the epic story of Lord Sutasoma, and was written by Mpu Tantular in the 14th Century.
 The poem is played in wayang theatre.

 Historical context

 Kakawin Sutasoma was written by Tantular during the golden age of the Majapahit empire, in the reign of either Prince Rajasanagara or King Hayam Wuruk.
 It is not known for certain when the Kakawin was authored, but it is thought most probably between 1365 and 1389.
 1365 is the year in which the Kakawin Nagarakretagama was completed, while 1389 is the year in which King Hayam Wuruk died.
 Kakawin Sutasoma was written after Kakawin Nagarakretagama.

-Existing copies of Kakawin Sutasoma have survived in the form of handwritten manuscripts, written both on lontar and on paper.
+Existing copies of Kakawin Sutasoma have survived in the form of manuscripts, written both on lontar and on paper.
 Nearly all surviving copies originated in Bali.
 However, there is one Javanese fragment surviving which forms part of the Merapi and Merbabu Collection.
 This is a collection of ancient manuscripts originating from the region of the mountains of Merapi and Merbabu in Central Java.
 The survival of this fragment confirms that the text of Kakawin Sutasoma is indeed Javanese rather than Balinese in origin.

-Tantular is also known to have written Kakawin Arjunawiwaha.
+Tantular is also known to have written Kakawin Arjunawijaya.
 Both kakawin use very similar language and have a very similar style.
-Kakawin Sutasoma is considered unique in Javanese literature because it is the only Kakawin which is Buddhist in nature.
-Kakawin Sutasoma is one of the most well-known kakawin in Bali, and was popularised by I Gusti Bagus Surgriwa, an expert in Balinese literature who included the studies of kakawins.
+Kakawin Sutasoma is considered unique in Javanese literature because it is the only Kakawin that is Buddhist.
+Kakawin Sutasoma is one of the most well-known kakawin in Bali and was popularised by I Gusti Bagus Surgriwa, an expert in Balinese literature who included the studies of kakawins.